Mirror Construction for Nakajima Quiver Varieties: Introduction

-In the above theorem, we use the stability condition introduced by \cite{Kin94} and the stability condition of a framed quiver representation introduced by Nakajima, as seen in \cite{Nak07}.
-Furthermore, we apply the technique of solving Fukaya isomorphism equations over the quiver algebroid stack, as introduced in \cite{LNT23}.
-This provides a precise identification between certain stable Lagrangians (defined in Section \ref{sec:stable}) and special Lagrangians.
-See also \cite{FHLY17} in the case of deformed conifolds and Atiyah flop.
+In the above theorem, we apply the technique of solving Fukaya isomorphism equations over the quiver algebroid stack, see \cite{LNT23} or Section \ref{sec:qstack} for the notion of quiver algebroid stack.
+A similar result was found in the case of deformed conifolds and Atiyah flop \cite{FHLY17}.